-Does your organization aim to deliver amazing customer experience and build strong customer relationships?
-Net Promoter Score (NPS) is a crucial business metric that not only provides you an insight into your customer’s experience but also highlights the operational vulnerabilities in your organization.
-NPS is used by brands across the world and provides an accurate measure of customer satisfaction when used in conjugation with an insight expert.
+Does your organization aim to deliver an amazing customer experience and build strong customer relationships?
+Net Promoter Score (NPS) is a crucial business metric that provides insight into your customer’s experience and highlights the operational vulnerabilities in your organization.
+NPS is used by brands worldwide and provides an accurate measure of customer satisfaction when used in conjugation with an insight expert.

 How to Calculate your Net Promoter Score

 NPS is a simple tool wherein a customer has to rate a scale from zero to 10 based on their experience with your brand.
-If the customers rate the brand anywhere between zero to six, they are labeled as ‘detractors’ whereas customers who rate the brand a nine or 10 get the status of. ‘promoters’ Customers who provide a rating of seven or eight are labeled as ‘passives’.
+If the customers rate the brand anywhere between zero to six, they are labeled as ‘detractors.’
+In contrast, customers who rate the brand a nine or 10 get the status of. ‘promoters’ Customers who provide a rating of seven or eight are labeled as ‘passives.’
 NPS is then calculated by subtracting the net promoters from the net detractors.

 Improving your NPS is instrumental in increasing customer loyalty and improving customer acquisition.
-Let’s take a look at some simple and yet effective tips on how to improve your brand’s NPS.
+Let’s look at some simple and yet effective tips on improving your brand’s NPS.

 Follow-Up with Your Customers

 It is important to delve deeper to know why the customer has provided a particular score.
-So, follow-up with the customer promptly by using survey tools such as e-mails or direct interviews and get detailed feedback.
-This practice is referred to as closing the loop and not only shows your dedication to customer experience but also helps solve the customer’s problems and provides you an insight into the issues that affect customer loyalty.
+So, follow-up with the customer promptly using survey tools such as e-mails or direct interviews and get detailed feedback.
+This practice is referred to as closing the loop and showing your dedication to customer experience and helps solve the customer’s problems and providing insight into the issues that affect customer loyalty.

 Showing your customers that you care goes a long way in building a relationship of trust.
-For instance, if a detractor visits you again, make sure that you reach out to them and address their grievances.
-In instances where you are not able to fix their problem, it is important to make them understand the reason why it cannot be solved immediately and assure them that you are trying your best to improve the customer’s experience.
+For instance, if a detractor revisits you, make sure you reach out to them and address their grievances.
+In instances where you cannot fix their problem, it is important to understand why it cannot be solved immediately and assure them that you are trying your best to improve the customer’s experience.

 Involve all the Departments

-The customer support teams are not the only ones responsible for customer satisfaction but the entire organization is accountable.
-For instance, if a salesperson does not return a call, your NPS gets affected and this is not the fault of the customer support team.
+The customer support teams are not the only ones responsible for customer satisfaction, but the entire organization is accountable.
+For instance, if a salesperson does not return a call, your NPS gets affected, and this is not the fault of the customer support team.
 So, you should ensure that the different departments work together to enhance the customer experience.
-For this to happen, make your staff understand what is NPS, how it can be measured and how to improve NPS.
+For this to happen, make your staff understand what NPS is, how it can be measured, and how to improve NPS.
 Also, the employees should be aware of how NPS plays a crucial role in your organization’s annual reviews.
 They should aim to convert customers into loyal promoters of your brand.

 Focus on the Detractors

 A study has indicated that replying to customer’s reviews results in better ratings.
-So, if a detractor leaves a negative review regarding your product or service, you should respond in a timely manner.
-Your response should include an apology and the steps that you will be taking to address the customer’s complaint so that future problems can be avoided.
+So, if a detractor leaves a negative review regarding your product or service, you should respond promptly.
+Your response should include an apology and the steps you will take to address the customer’s complaint to avoid future problems.
 Detractors help you in understanding the reason why your product or service made them unhappy.
 They provide valuable insights that help you improve customer experience.